FalmerF/byte-mapper/README.md

 ### ByteEntity

-All classes marked with the `@ByteEntity` annotation can be serialised and deserialised using `ByteMapper`.
+All classes marked with the `@ByteEntity` annotation can be serialized and deserialized using `ByteMapper`.
 Each entity must have a unique numeric identifier within the same context.

 ### ByteParameter

-Each field marked with the `@ByteParameter` annotation will be serialised and deserialised.
+Each field marked with the `@ByteParameter` annotation will be serialized and deserialized.
 Fields NOT marked with this annotation will be ignored.
 Each field must have a unique numeric identifier within the same entity.